 - The less that plush tent camping, rain, camp food, etc. set the mindset that I’m not entitled or should expect anything and I have to earn it across the board.

 - Eating a bigger breakfast made start a bit tough but paid off as had fuel and energy to hold pace for 2nd half of race and overcome the competition.

 - Did I mention I got to ride 5 new trails I’d never ridden in the course of the week.

 After reading that does your mindset differ?
 Maybe some things were less than ideal but would I change them.
 Nope!
 It’s all part of the experience, the journey is greater than the destination, and if I changed something then maybe the outcome would be different.
 Because as I was racing the thought came to mind, I’d already had tons of fun for the week and if I hadn’t raced at all, I could go home fully believing that I was winning at life.
 And that no pressure to perform mindset allowed me the freedom to simply focus on the fundamentals to empty the tank, have fun and leave it all on the course.
-I did as I chased back into 1st place in the final few miles of a 50 mile race that took 3 ½ hours to complete to take the win by only 33 seconds!
+I did as I chased back into 1st place in the final few miles of a 50 mile race that took over 3 hours to complete to take the win by only 33 seconds!

 With that in mind, I challenge you to check your mindset as optimism or pessimism when approaching events, goals or general situations in life for the sake of the experience and what you want to get out of it.
-I’m not saying don’t take the end goal serious (because I did when the number plate was on and the gun blew), but don’t get so caught up in the reasons why something is not ideal and simply commit to see it out to the end.
+I’m not saying don’t take the end goal seriously (because I did when the number plate was on and the gun blew), but don’t get so caught up in the reasons why something is not ideal and simply commit to see it out to the end.
 You’ll grow as an athlete and more importantly an individual.